 Although John Ross probably did not interfere with the canal which was being created from the east side of Lake Union over to Lake Washington, he certainly had interfered with the work from Fremont westward to Ballard.

 Once John Ross was gone, some other kinds of progress began to take place, free of his obstruction.
-One of the first events after John Ross’s death was that Daniel Gilman, co-organizer of the SLS&E Railroad along with Thomas Burke, came to see Mary Jane Ross to ask for a right-of-way for railroad tracks.
-Stops on the railroad were spaced about one-and-one-quarter miles apart, so a stop was named Ross between the stops at Ballard and Fremont.
+One of the first events after John Ross’s death was that Daniel Gilman, co-organizer of the Seattle, Lake Shore & Eastern Railroad along with Thomas Burke, came to see Mary Jane Ross to ask for a right-of-way for railroad tracks.
+This meeting between Gilman and Mrs. Ross was witnessed by daughter Ida Ross, which she wrote about in her memoir.
+Stops on the SLS&E railroad were spaced about one-and-one-quarter miles apart, so a stop crossing the Ross property, was named Ross between the stops at Ballard and Fremont.

 Ross becomes a place name